samueltezera28/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 You can use only execute() once
 The results must be displayed as they are in the example below Your code should not be executed when imported

+model_state.py

+Write a python file that contains the class definition of a State and an instance Base = declarative_base():

+State class:
+inherits from Base Tips
+links to the MySQL table states class attribute id that represents a column of an auto-generated, unique integer, can’t be null and is a primary key class attribute name that represents a column of a string with maximum 128 characters and can’t be null You must use the module SQLAlchemy
+Your script should connect to a MySQL server running on localhost at port 3306
+WARNING: all classes who inherit from Base must be imported before calling Base.metadata.create_all(engine)]]